Get FREE SHIPPING over $299 🚚

 "Pfiat di!" (pfee-AHDT dee)

-Bavarian Phrases to Start Conversations at Oktoberfest
+What are some Bavarian Phrases to Start Conversations at Oktoberfest?

-Wie heißt du? (vee HAIS doo)
+Wie heißt du? (vee HAIS doo) — What Is Your Name?

 Woher kommst du?
-(VO-hair komst doo?)
+(VO-hair komst doo?) — Where Are You From?

-Wo haben Sie ihren Lederhosen gekauft?
+Wo haben Sie Ihre Lederhosen gekauft? — Where Did You Buy Your Lederhosen?

 Bavarian Terms Related to Lederhosen